Lakes Trail and High Lakes Trail

 A short distance from the Lakes Trail, Louise Lake makes a pleasant detour.
 From the Lakes Trail’s eastern junction with the Wonderland Trail, proceed just 0.70 miles/1.10 km east down the Wonderland Trail to reach Louise Lake.

 Several more small lakes and ponds mirror the surrounding woodland near the High Lakes Trail’s eastern junction with the Lakes Trail.
-Lakes Trail, August 07, 2019.
+Lakes Trail, Mt.
+Rainier National Park, Washington.

 In late summer and early autumn, blueberries and huckleberries (Vaccinium spp.) abound throughout the woodlands along the Lakes and High Lakes trails.
 Enjoy the tasty fruits, but do keep watch for the bears that snack on them, too.